Right Arrow

 Avigilon

-ONVIF compliance allows connection with third-party cameras and access control.
-Advanced API support enables data sharing with retail analytics platforms.
+Strong ONVIF compliance supports third-party cameras, and advanced APIs facilitate data sharing with broader retail analytics platforms.

 Dahua Technology